lrslab/trackcluster-rs/docs/FORMATS.md

 When read IDs are omitted from `name2`, use the `*_read_to_isoform.tsv` mapping written by `clusterj`/`cluster`/`flow` and pass it to `count` / `count-multi` via `--read-to-isoform` (or keep it next to the isoform BED for auto-discovery).
 Counting defaults to unique best assignment: it expands compatible candidates against the isoform catalog, then selects the closest isoform per read before counting.
 Pass `--assignment-mode fractional` for compatibility with split multi-mapped counts from the mapping file.

+In `flow` unique assignment mode, `<prefix>_read_to_isoform.tsv` remains the raw merged mapping from per-gene clustering.
+The selected mapping actually used for final counts is written separately as `<prefix>_read_to_isoform.unique.tsv`; use that file when auditing or reproducing unique-mode counts.

 ## Multi-sample manifest TSV
 `count-multi` and `flow --manifest` expect a tab-separated manifest with: